-The historic Victorian Belle Mansion was built in 1885 as a wedding present from David Cole to his new bride, Amanda Laura Boone, great granddaughter of frontiersman Daniel Boone.
+The historic Victorian Belle Mansion was built in 1885 as a gift from David Cole to his wife, Amanda.
 Constructed of lumber milled entirely on the property, the original building cost came to $8,000, a large sum in those days.

-The house now holds historical artifacts from the 19th and early 20th centuries: antique furniture, old clothing (including Amanda Laura Boone’s wedding dress and slippers), old photographs, lithographs, magazine covers, and much more.
+The house now holds historical artifacts from the 19th and early 20th centuries: antique furniture, art, vintage photographs, lithographs, and much more.

 Listed on the National Registry of Historic Places, the mansion has much of its original interiors, along with numerous Povey stained glass windows.

 The Victorian Belle was a private home until the 1990’s, when it was converted into an event venue.

 The Victorian Belle Mansion was featured in The Oregonian.
 This lovely piece perfectly illustrates the storied past of the Victorian Belle Mansion.
 From the article: "Historians believe the Cole House was the first Portland-area residence to have indoor electricity and hot-and-cold running water supplied by a windmill-powered water pump."
 Another first: Rooms were vented to a wood-burning stove to provide central heating.
 A voice-powered intercom, similar to tube systems found on ships, summoned servants.